isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    For backward compatibility, configuration parsing still recognizes the original behavioral parameters specified in ``dhcp-ddns``.
-It does so by translating the parameter into its global equivalent.
+    For backward compatibility, configuration parsing still recognizes the original behavioral parameters specified in ``dhcp-ddns``, by translating the parameter into its global equivalent.
 If a parameter is specified both globally and in ``dhcp-ddns``, the latter value is ignored.
 In either case, a log is emitted explaining what has occurred.
 Specifying these values within ``dhcp-ddns`` is